dat-ecosystem/dat/beta-cli-api.md

 usage: dat <command(s)> [-flag] [--key value]

 commands:
-  init      initialize a new dat store in a directory checkout  dat will operate at a particular head add       import a file into dat push      push data to a remote dat
+  init      initialize a new dat in a directory checkout  dat will operate at a particular head add       import a file into dat push      push data to a remote dat